 As previously, narratives can be reinforced or undermined by actions.
 Leaders explaining the need for change in terms of crisis may gain credibility by signalling through costly actions.
-A government claiming that austerity is needed because of over-indebtedness can reinforce the credibility of the narrative by the action of calling in the IMF.
+A government claiming that austerity is needed because of over-indebtedness can reinforce the credibility of the narrative by starting with cuts on government perks.
 A company claiming that its employees must make sacrifices might gain credibility by invoking Chapter 11.
 Leaders explaining the need for change in terms of new opportunities may similarly gain credibility by taking complementary actions that reposition the organization better to take advantage of them.